Temiloluwa/sagemaker_auto_mpg/Blog.md

 I also highlight "gotchas" encountered while developing this solution.
 The entire codebase is found [here](https://github.com/Temiloluwa/sagemaker_auto_mpg).

 ## Regression Task: Fuel Consumption Prediction
-I selected a regression task I tackled as budding Data scientist ([notebook link](https://github.com/Temiloluwa/ML-database-auto-mpg-prediction/blob/master/solution.ipynb)): to predict fuel consumption of vehicles in MPG ([problem definition](https://archive.ics.uci.edu/ml/datasets/auto+mpg)).
+I selected a regression task I tackled as a budding Data scientist  ([notebook link](https://github.com/Temiloluwa/ML-database-auto-mpg-prediction/blob/master/solution.ipynb)): to predict fuel consumption of vehicles in MPG ([problem definition](https://archive.ics.uci.edu/ml/datasets/auto+mpg)).
 I broke down the problem into three stages:

 1. A preprocessing stage for feature engineering
 2. A model training and evaluation stage
 3. A model inferencing  stage

-Each of these stages produce resuable model artifacts that are stored in S3.
+Each of these stages produces reusable model artifacts that are stored in S

 ## Sagemaker Preprocessing and Training

 Two things are king in Sagemaker: S3 and Docker containers.
-S3 is the primary location for storing training data and destination for exporting training artifacts like models.
+S3 is the primary location for storing training data and the destination for exporting training artifacts like models.
 The SDK provides [Preprocessors](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_processing.html) and [Estimators](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html) as the fundamental interfaces for data preprocessing and model training.
 These two APIs are simply wrappers for Sagemaker Docker containers.
 This is what happens under the hood when a preprocessing job is created with a Preprocessor or training job with an Estimator:

-1. Data is transfered from S3 into the Sagemaker Docker container
+1. Data is transferred from S3 into the Sagemaker Docker container
 2. The Job (training or preprocessing) is executed in the container that runs on the compute instance you have specified for the job
 3. Output artifacts (models, preprocessed features) are exported to S3 when the job is concluded